How Does Scan and Go Prevent Theft (And Why Should You Go for It)

 Customers using Scan & Go, scan their items directly without needing to go to a checkout.
 Many retailers question the safety of this method and how it can affect shrinkage.
 Even a slight increase of loss could be a significant financial problem.

-In this blog, we will discuss the following topics and see who Scan & Go can prevent theft in shops:
+In this blog, we will discuss and see how Scan & Go can prevent theft in shops.

 1. What is the current impact of theft in retail?